scale-it/algo-builder/docs/guide/deployer.md

 The main difference between deploying an ASA and SSC is that ASA takes `asset-name` and `ASADeploymentFlags` as input and SSC takes `smart-contract-names` and `SSCDeploymentFlags` as input.

 You can learn more about the flags from [Deployer API](https://scale-it.github.io/algo-builder/);
+You can learn more about Stateful Smart Contracts [here](https://developer.algorand.org/docs/features/asc1/stateful/).

 #### Stateless Smart Contracts

 - *Contract Mode:*

   Contract accounts act in a similar fashion to escrow accounts, where when the smart contract is compiled it produces an Algorand address.
 This address can accept Algos or Algorand ASAs with standard transactions, where the contract’s address is the receiver of the transaction.

+  Contract accounts can be also be used to deploy ASAs.

    Check our [examples/htlc-pyteal-ts](../examples/htlc-pyteal-ts) project to explore how to deploy Stateless Smart Contracts(lsig).
 In the file `scripts/deploy.ts`, you will find: